-- Auto-create Groups – When this option is turned on, upon accessing the SP Entity ID and during every user logon process, all groups and user memberships will synchronize with your Identity Provider.
+- Auto-create Groups – When you turn on this option, upon accessing the SP Entity ID and during every user logon process, all groups and user memberships will synchronize with your Identity Provider.

-This option requires additional configuration on your Identity Provider to work properly.
+The Auto-create groups option requires additional configuration on your Identity Provider to work properly.
 Learn more.

-SSO using SAML over the Web Interface
+SSO using SAML over the web interface

-- Existing user accounts– If they do not use the same Name Identifier data (the same username or email, that are being received within the SAML response) all users who try to logon, they will be created as new users.
+- Existing user accounts– If they do not have the same email address as the NameID that is being received within the SAML response all users who try to log in, they will be created as new users.

 - New user accounts– As soon as your users access a dedicated link for the SSO login, they'll be created on our side, with the identity data that is being received within the SAML response and their session will be started inside the web interface.

-Extending the SAML response on your Identity Provider
+Extending the SAML response on your identity provider

 Infobip provides limited support for additional SSO requirements as other authentication scenarios present a potential security risk to companies.

-Our clients can extend the SAML response sent from their Identity Provider back to the web interface to contain an additional attribute, such as Group Membership values from the Identity Provider.
+Infobip clients can extend the SAML response sent from their Identity Provider back to the web interface to contain an additional attribute, such as Group Membership values from the Identity Provider.
 Some of the Identity Providers (e.g., MS Active Directory) allow the definition of attribute mapping rules, based on Group Membership.
 By defining these extended attributes, our clients can provide us with a list of groups in addition to the user properties in the SAML response.